 Cast & Crew

 MAK KASTELIC (Music Director and keyboardist) has music directed with the Oregon Children’s Theater, Lakewood Center for the Arts, Clackamas Community College and the Broadway Rose Theatre, among others.
 He often appears with vocalist Kimo Camat.
-Mak will occasionally take the stage himself, as he recently did at the Funhouse Lounge, playing Riff Raff in Rocky Horror Picture Show.
+Mak will occasionally take the stage himself, as he did at the Funhouse Lounge, playing Riff Raff in Rocky Horror Picture Show.

 ERIC MARGESON (Sound/Video Tech) was bitten by the dual bugs of TV and tech way back in high school in the San Francisco Bay Area.
 This led to a 40-year career as a broadcast engineer, including locally at KOIN and KATU, Now that he’s retired, he shares his technical expertise and creativity with NST and with area churches, including Rise Church.
 During our shows, he is often the busiest person in the room!

-JUDY PRENTICE (Stage Manager) been intrigued by the backstage aspects of theater ever since high school.
-This is her first show with NST.
+JUDY PRENTICE (Props Manager) has been intrigued by the backstage aspects of theater ever since high school.
 “I love rehearsals and working behind the scenes,” she says.
-“This is my first time as an actual stage manager, and I’m learning a lot.
-I used to dream of being a Broadway chorus line performer but have never been a good singer and I’m not built as a dancer.
+“I used to dream of being a Broadway chorus line performer but have never been a good singer and I’m not built as a dancer.
 The next best thing is to enjoy any kind of live shows.”
+Judy also books our Summer and Winter Stock shows and serves as our Stock series mixmaster DJ!

-MARTHA SEVCIK (Visual Tech) is doing her second NST show.
+MARTHA SEVCIK (Visual Tech) is doing her third NST show.
 A member of Salem’s Children’s Educational Theater as a youngster, Martha has worked both onstage and off.
 She’s performed internationally with the PD Rebels Performance Project, a dance group for people with Parkinsons.
 She supports the King City Chorus by video recording their performances.
 When not in a theater, you’ll find her out in the field in a ladies’ “rockhound” group.

-KAREN BLAKE is performing in her second NST show.
+KAREN BLAKE is performing in her third NST show.
 She moved to King City in 2023.
 A native of Waltham, Mass., She worked for 50 years as a registered nurse, but now in retirement she’s tending to her own well-being.
 That includes returning to a lifelong love of music.
 Like many NSTers, she’s also joined the King City Chorus.
 In addition, Karen is passionate about animals and, of course, her kids and grandkids.

 LINDA BRINEGER grew up on an Oregon dairy farm.
 She wasn’t so much a singing cowgirl as she was a girl who’d sing to the cows!
 A few years later she got to sing with Paul Revere & the Raiders.
 More recently, she joined the King City Chorus, with other NSTers.
 One singing group led to another and now, here she is!
 In addition to performing, Linda is also our backstage hair stylist and foremost purveyor of cast hugs!

 RALPH COX is currently NST’s longest-running performer.
-This is his 20th season with NST.
+This is his 21st season with NST.
 He thought about hanging up his vocal chords (if you can do that!) in 2025, but we’re glad he changed his mind.
 He’s also performed with the King City Chorus, Mask & Mirror, Tigard Pops, the Brush Creek Playhouse in Silverton, the Tualatin Valley Harmony Masters and very locally with the Rise Church Men’s Chorus.

-BONNIE FAZIO is appearing in her second NST show, but she crossed paths with some of us long before.
+BONNIE FAZIO is appearing in her third NST show, but she crossed paths with some of us long before.
 She and Ron Hansen worked on shows at the University of Oregon back in the day.
 And she and Audrey Perino were community choirsters at Marylhurst University several years ago.
 Choral trips have taken her to Turkey, Uruguay and Argentina.
 As a Jonathan Griffith Singer, Bonnie’s even recorded at London’s Abbey Road Studios.

 RON HANSEN has entertained audiences since the age of 12.
 A University of Oregon theater major, he’s acted, directed or sung in hundreds of productions, both choral and theatric.
 Some of his favorite roles include Harold Hill in The Music Man, Daddy Warbucks in Annie, Tommy in Brigadoon, Billy Crocker in Anything Goes and Fagan in Oliver.
 He also works behind the scenes as a member of various non-profit theater boards.